 This qualification will enable you to develop the knowledge and skills needed when supporting teaching and learning in schools.
 It covers a wide range of areas including children and young people’s development, supporting those with disabilities or special educational needs and communication and professional relationships.

-This qualification is made up of mandatory and optional units which are based on knowledge and skills and includes optional units that will allow you to achieve above the level of qualification.
+This qualification is made up of mandatory units which are based on knowledge and skills and includes optional units that will allow you to achieve above the level of qualification.

-To gain the qualification you will need to achieve 30 credits with 24 credits coming from the mandatory units.
+To gain the qualification you will need to achieve all 11 mandatory units.

 This qualification includes four mandatory units from the Level 2 Award in Support Work in Schools and the Level 2 Certificate in Supporting the Wider Curriculum in Schools.
 This enables credits and learning to be transferred from one qualification to another.

 You will be expected to work at your own pace under the guidance of your assessor.
 It is important that you set yourself targets to make sure that you progress steadily through the Certificate.